DesconBelgrade/Klimerko/README.md

       - In Arduino IDE, go to *Tools* > *Board* > *Boards Manager*
       - Search for “*esp8266*” by *ESP8266 Community*
       - Click the **Update** button shown next to the result (if you don't see it, you're probably running the latest version)
-- If your device is showing unintelligible text in Serial Monitor:
-	- Make sure your Serial Monitor is set to baud rate of 115200 (set this in the bottom right corner of Serial Monitor)
-- If your device won't connect to WiFi or AllThingsTalk
+- If your device won't connect to WiFi or AllThingsTalk (blue LED on NodeMCU constantly blinking slowly):
 	- Make sure your credentials are correct.
 Check if you copied [AllThingsTalk credentials](#cloud-platform-credentials) and your WiFi credentials correctly.
-[Reconfigure credentials to make sure.](#configuring-device-credentials)
+[Reconfigure credentials to make sure.](#configuring-klimerko-credentials)
+  - Turn on WiFi Configuration Mode on your Klimerko by pressing and holding the **FLASH** button on the NodeMCU board.
+Connect to your Klimerko using WiFi and once the WiFi Configuration Portal is open, you should see the WiFi connection status at the bottom of the page.
-	- Make sure Klimerko is not too far away from your Router
+  - Make sure Klimerko is not too far away from your Router.
-	- Make sure your Router has internet access
+  - Make sure your Router has internet access.
-- If your device is connected, but the sensor data you're seeing on AllThingsTalk is "0":
+- If your device is connected, but some assets are not being updated (or only "Interval", "WiFi Signal" and "Firmware Version" assets are being updated):
+  - This means one of your sensors isn't connected.
+  - If assets "PM1", "PM2.5", "PM10" and "Air Quality" aren't being updated, your PMS7003 sensor isn't connected properly.
+  - If assets "Temperature", "Humidity" and "Pressure" aren't being updated, your BME280 sensor isn't connected properly.
   - [Check your wiring](#hardware-assembly) to make sure everything is connected properly.
   - Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
 If this is the case, it is causing a short-circuit and could break the device.
   - Make sure that you haven't removed too much insulation from the wires.
 In this case, one wire could be touching another wire with the exposed part, causing a short-circuit.
 If that's the case, de-solder the wire, cut it shorter (only 2mm or less should be exposed before soldering) and solder it back.
 - If it seems your device won't turn on:
 	- The NodeMCU has a blue LED right above the small shiny metallic box.
 That LED blinks for a brief moment right when you plug the device into power.
 If yours doesn't blink when you plug it in, check the USB cable (and try another one if you have it).
 If that makes no difference, check the power supply (the adapter).
 	- Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
 If this is the case, it is causing a short-circuit and could break the device.